-Statistics show that in 2017, more than 42 million people went hiking and/or backpacking in the U.S. Much of the popularity comes from how inclusive the activity is; little equipment and skill is needed to get started on a beginner route.
+In 2020, 57.81 million people over the age of 6 went hiking in the U.S. That’s huge jump from the 49.7 million people who hiked in 2019 and 47.86 million who hiked in 2018.
+In addition to the response to COVID lockdowns, much of the popularity comes from how inclusive the activity is; little equipment and skill is needed to get started on a beginner route.
 Of course, once hooked, you can take your activity from day trips on paved paths to more uncharted, adventurous territory.
 Regardless of skill or terrain being tackled, one thing remains the same: How important it is to fuel your hike as you spend the day being active and exposed to the elements.

 LENGTH OF THE TRIP